cyb0rg71/Bug-Hunting-Cheatsheet/xss.md

 ```
 Finally the code will look like this after response.
 ![Screenshot from 2024-06-23 19-29-18](https://github.com/cyb0rg71/Bug-Hunting-Cheatsheet/assets/118939850/5387641e-5ee7-4dca-89a3-e1253a426bc5) <br>
+#### Reflected XSS into a JavaScript string with single quote and backslash escaped
 In some scenarios the payload might not work because of single quote and backslash escape.
 ![Screenshot from 2024-07-01 04-27-49](https://github.com/cyb0rg71/Bug-Hunting-Cheatsheet/assets/118939850/af236bde-554a-45f9-8e61-77f4409e5ef4) <br>
 In this situation, you close the script tag inject your payload.